Keenan-Faure/NoLifeChat/README.md

 Tests
 -

-To run tests on the filesystems.js file please enter
+To run tests on the `filesystem.js` file please enter

 ```
 npm run test
 ```

 Note that the filesystem functionality has not been implemented as of yet.
-Maybe in future versions

 Thank you for reading \o/